-From Oscar Wilde and Bram Stoker to Charles Busch and Christos Tsiolkas, Little Ones Theatre’s productions are a theatrical pastiche of cinematic, literary, and cult references that are colourful, camp, wild, and visually striking.
-Deemed “purveyors of high camp” and “queer mavericks” in the press, Little Ones has recently explored more hefty emotional palettes to explore aesthetics, focusing on a nuanced approach to stylised performance.
-Working with a key ensemble of ten performers, the company has developed its own heightened physical style since its inception in 2012, embracing the ridiculous, twisted and joyful possibilities of theatre.
+From Oscar Wilde and Bram Stoker to Charles Busch and Christos Tsiolkas, Little Ones Theatre’s productions are a theatrical pastiche of cinematic, literary, and cult references that are colourful, wild, fierce, and visually striking.
+Deemed “purveyors of high camp” and “queer mavericks” in the press, Little Ones has recently explored more hefty emotional palettes to explore their aesthetics, focusing on a nuanced approach to their unique mode of stylised performance.
+Working with a key ensemble of ten performers, the company has developed its own heightened physical and emotional style since its inception in 2012, embracing the ridiculous, twisted and joyful possibilities of theatre.
 They embrace and celebrate camp theatricality.

 Green Room Award Winner:

 Green Room Award Nominations:

 Best Female Performer, Best Sound Design (Sex.Violence.Blood.Gore, 2013)